amedyukhina/ml_utils/README.md

-# bbox_detection
+# ML Utils
-code for object detection training
+Some useful functions for machine learning